Proteus-tech/deploy/README.markdown

+# proteus
-proteus is a package which contains profab roles
+`proteus` is a package which contains profab roles

+# project template
-project_tempalte is a tempalte for creating project according to standardized layout
+`project_template` is a template for creating a project according to standardized layout